Why It's Important to Use Good Soil

 If garden soil is soggy, hard, rocky, or lacking in nutrients, roots won't be happy and plants won't thrive.
 But it's important to know that poor soil can be changed.
 By adding the right materials, soil texture and composition can shift from soggy to well-drained, from hard to light and fluffy, from nutrient-free to nutrient-rich.

-To improve the soil in garden beds, incorporate 3 inches of Miracle-Gro® All Purpose Garden Soil into the top 6 to 8 inches of existing soil.
-It contains ingredients, such as compost, that help aerate even the hardest, rockiest soil, and encourage sandy soil to hold water longer.
+To improve the soil in garden beds, blend 3 inches of Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil into the top 6 inches of existing soil.
+The aged compost it contains will help aerate even the hardest, rockiest soil, and encourage sandy soil to hold water longer.
 It also contains plant food to nourish your plants.
+Your plants will love this soil so much that they’ll deliver up to 2 times the harvest (vs. unfed plants) over the growing season.

-If your existing soil is too hard or rocky to dig, use raised beds to create an easy-growing garden space.
-Fill them with Miracle-Gro® Raised Bed Soil or a 50-50 blend of garden soil and potting mix for the ideal rooting environment.
+If your existing soil is too hard or rocky to dig, but you need more room than containers can provide, use raised beds to create an easy-growing garden space.
+Fill them with Miracle-Gro® Raised Bed Soil or a 50-50 blend of garden soil and container mix for the ideal rooting environment.

 Of course, in addition to planting in good soil, you'll want to start with strong, vigorous young plants like the veggies and herbs from Bonnie Plants®.
-Also, be sure to feed your plants regularly to ensure they get all the nutrition they need.
-Begin using Miracle-Gro® Shake 'n Feed® All Purpose Plant Food a month after planting, following directions on the label.
+Also, be sure to feed your plants regularly to ensure all the nutrition they need.
+Begin using Miracle Gro® Performance Organics™ All Purpose Plant Nutrition Granules a month after planting, following the directions on the label.
+It will feed your plants continuously for up to 6 weeks when mixed in with the soil.

 Soil might not look like anything special, but it's the foundation for your garden's success.
 Take good care of it and your plants will certainly reward you!
 For more growing tips, click on any of the links below.